Tutorial: Jail and Prison Records

 Very limited information on where an inmate is incarcerated also is available by phone.

-Other state prison authorities also are putting online their databases of people incarcerated.
+Prisons in other states also are putting online their databases of incarcerated people.

 A site with links to the websites of departments of corrections in different states, including those with online databases of inmates, is:

 (this site also has historical records of inmates at many state prisons)